Symptoms of COVID-19

 With regards to testing in long Covid, current guidelines do not support any specific testing at this stage.

-Guidance on how to take nasopharyngeal, and oropharyngeal + anterior nasal specimens for COVID-19, and the correct PPE to use see COVID-19: Infection prevention and control recommendations for health and disability care workers.
+For guidance on how to take nasopharyngeal, and oropharyngeal + anterior nasal specimens for COVID-19, and the correct PPE to use see COVID-19: Infection prevention and control recommendations for health and disability care workers.

 Notification of cases

 Most people will upload their RAT results via My Covid Record.
 Attending medical practitioners should ensure that supervised RAT results are also uploaded.
 A GP can notify a positive RAT test via their Patient Management System (PMS), via My Covid Record or through the 0800 number.
 PCR results will be uploaded via Eclair.

 Guidance on managing cases and contacts

 This guidance for health practitioners provides information for assessing and managing COVID-19 cases and contacts